- What’s On

-Counsellors are trained to listen without judging and to help people sort out their thoughts and feelings about whatever is concerning or confusing them.
+Counsellors are trained to listen without judging and to help individuals process their thoughts and feelings.

 The counsellor will pay attention to things that matter to you, and how you see your life.
 You can talk about whatever is going on in your life, including the things that worry you, confuse you or might make you feel angry, sad or helpless.
 It might be about your past, what is happening now or worries about the future.